 Below are some of the most common houseplants you should avoid bringing into your home if you have a cat.
 All the plants listed below are toxic to cats with some even being life-threatening so avoid them at all costs!

-All parts of the Oleander plant are extremely toxic to cats including the leaves, stems, and flowers.
-If a cat were to eat part of an Oleander plant, the animal could experience a wide range of symptoms including:
+All parts of the oleander plant are extremely toxic to cats including the leaves, stems, and flowers.
+If a cat were to eat part of an oleander plant, the animal could experience a wide range of signs including:

 If you think your cat has chewed on or eaten a potentially toxic plant, there’s no time to waste!
 A good idea is to take a photo of the plant and contact your veterinarian for help.

 Despite what you may have read online, you should never induce vomiting in a cat using hydrogen peroxide or ipecac.
 Leave the treatment up to your veterinarian who knows exactly what to do.
 Even if you find out that your cat’s health was never jeopardized, it’s always better to be safe than sorry.